hsc92180/Geekster_Assignment/Tribute Page/README.md

 Division div tag -> used for differentiating the contents/iframes in the page.<br>
 iframe -> tag is used to show or use other website in own page.<br>
 src -> attribute is used to provide which website have to show using ifram tag.<br>
+blackquote -> specifies a section that is quoted from another source.<br>
 width/height -> attribute is used to give width and size of iframe.<br>
 frameborder -> attribute is used to give border in iframe window.